|

 Can You Honestly Tell me if I Have a Voice Worth Developing?

-But theres a lot more that goes into singing besides producing a nice sound.
-Its about developing the skills that enable you to touch your audience; to have them share your special experience, the story, with you and through you (read Getting from the Notes to the Music above).
+There's a lot more that goes into singing besides producing a nice sound.
+In the long run, it's about developing the skills that enable you to touch your audience; to have them share your special experience—the story—with you and through you.

 Back to Top